 Edit: November 2018

 Ongoing technical issue

-At the end of December’18, REUTERS wrote that according to Turkish Milliyet newspaper, the new Istanbul airport will be fully operational only as of 3rd of March 2019.
+At the end of December’18, REUTERS wrote that according to the Turkish Milliyet newspaper, the new Istanbul airport will be fully operational only as of 3rd of March 2019.
 This is the second official date of opening the airport after the first one scheduled at the turn of December and January – did not happen.
 Delays are mainly caused by technical issues.
-For example, from the social media, you can learn, that during a large rain, a roof over the passenger terminal leaks and water floods the car parking.
+For example, from social media, you can learn, that during a large rain, a roof over the passenger terminal leaks and water floods the car parking.

 All defects must be eliminated on time, otherwise, the full opening of the airport again will not happen according to the scheduled date.

 New opening date